wodby/docker4drupal/README.md

-# Docker-based environment for Drupal
+# Native docker-based local environment for Drupal

 Use this Docker compose file to spin up local environment for Drupal with a *native Docker app* on Linux, Mac OS X and Windows.